hogyun3709/object-detection/README.md

   C. Modify coresponding config file of pretrained model <br>
   D. Excute train

+3. Test the model
+  (Will be update) A. Test out with jupyter notebook which is given by tensorflow tutorial docs.

 ## Step by Step instruction
  - Clone tensorflow/model directroy from github